berndfis/tagit/README.md

 Good other stuff:
 -----------------
-- If you are looking for a Tagger with a great graphical UI go for [Puddeltag]
+- If you are looking for a Tagger with a great graphical UI go for [Puddeltag].
 - [Beets] a music collection organizer which looks for Music Brainz entries, as well on GitHub.

 [MusicBrainz Picard Mapping]:https://musicbrainz.org/doc/MusicBrainz_Picard/Tags/Mapping
-[Style Guide for Python Code]:http://legacy.python.org/dev/peps/pep-0008/:
+[Style Guide for Python Code]:http://legacy.python.org/dev/peps/pep-0008/
 [The Zen of Python]:http://legacy.python.org/dev/peps/pep-0020/
 [Puddeltag]:http://puddletag.sourceforge.net/
 [Beets]:http://beets.radbox.org/